zenml-io/zenml/examples/add_your_own/template_README.md

 Our docs regarding the [NAME OF THE INTEGRATION] integration can be found [here](TODO: Link to docs).

-If you want to learn more about visualizers in general or about how to build your own [TYPE OF THE INTEGRATION] in zenml check out our [docs](TODO: Link to docs)
+If you want to learn more about [EXAMPLE_TYPE] in general or about how to build your own [TYPE OF THE INTEGRATION] in zenml check out our [docs](TODO: Link to docs)